🇬🇧 EN

 Jack connectors (TS and TRS)

-Jack connectors are widely used in musical instruments, mixers, headphones and studio equipment.
+Jack connectors are widely used in musical instruments, mixers, headphones and audio equipment.

 TS (Tip-Sleeve)